KevalSolanki77/Deep-Learning-Journey/Day-04-Backpropagation/README.md

-# Day 33 — Backpropagation
+# Day 4 — Backpropagation

-> Assuming this follows Day 30 (Bagging Ensembles) + perceptron + loss functions as 31/32 — rename the file if your count is different.

 ## What Is Backpropagation